Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell jackets for men.

-Like it’s heavier MX brother, the Arc’teryx Gamma LT Hoody is a stylish softshell that’s as sleek & sexy in the city as on the hiking trails.
-For many travellers, the LT incarnation is an even better fit for their travel style thanks to its lighter weight, better packability, and lower price poinbt.
+Like its heavier MX brother, the Arc’teryx Gamma LT Hoody is a stylish softshell.
+The jacket is as sleek & sexy in the city as on the hiking trails, a rare combo.

 In a bid to shed those precious few grams, the Gamma LT strips a couple features from the MX.
-There’s a light backer on the stretch-woven softshell fabric for comfort, but, unlike the Gamma MX, lacks a heavier insulation and adjustable wrist cuffs for those chillier spring & fall days.
-For sportier types this could be a blessing as it allows you to fully customize your layer configuration.
+There’s a light backer on the stretch-woven softshell fabric for comfort.
+But, unlike the Gamma MX, the LT lacks a heavier insulation.
+It’s also missing adjustable wrist cuffs for chillier spring & fall days.
+For sportier types this could be a blessing.
+It’ll allow you to fully customize your layer configuration.

-As with many newer models, the face fabric on the Arc’teryx Gamma LT is breathable and wind-resistant.
-It’s also billed as weather-resistant, but doesn’t perform in wetter conditions quite as well as the Arc’teryx Gamma MX or Patagonia Galvanized.
+As with many newer models, the face fabric on the Arc’teryx Gamma LT is breathable & wind-resistant.
+It’s also billed as weather-resistant.
+Take note though: It doesn’t perform in wetter conditions quite as well as the Arc’teryx Gamma MX or Patagonia Galvanized.

 - Sleek casual design

 - Lightweight materials

 - No adjustable cuff

 Weight: 18.6 oz / 527 g

 Fabric: 88% polyester / 12% spandex